KonnexionsGmbH/ora_bench/README.md

 | maximum duartion (ns) | integer | maximum time in nanoseconds to execute the SQL statement for all bulk data in a test run |

 ## 3 <a name="coding_pattern"></a> Coding Pattern

+### 3.1 `Benchmark Routine` (main routine)

+1. load the configuration parameters (config params `file.configuration. ..`)
+1. open the detailed results file (config params `file.result. ...`) 1  if the result file did not exist yet, then write a header line (config param `file.result.header`)
+1. record the current time as the benchmark start
+1. load the bulk data into the memory (config params `file.bulk. ...`)
+1. establish the database connection (config params `connection. ...`)
+1. execute the `Trial Routine` as often as defined in config param `benchmark.trials`
+1. close the database connection
+1. create the benchmark entry for the detailed results
+1. close the detailed results file (config param `file.result.name`)
+1. open the statistical results file (config param `file.summary. ...`) 1  if the statistical file did not exist yet, then write a header line (config param `file.summary.header`)
+1. produce the statistical results
+1. close the statistical results file (config param `file.summary.name`)
+1. terminate the benchmark run

+### 3.2 `Trial Routine`

+1. record the current time as the trial start time
+1. execute the SQL statement in the config param `sql.create`
+1. In case of error: Execute the SQL statement in the config param `sql.drop` and repeat step 2.
+1. execute the `Insert Routine`
+1. execute the `Select Routine`
+1. execute the SQL statement in the config param `sql.drop`
+1. create the trial entry for the detailed results
+1. terminate the trial run

+### 3.2 `Insert Routine`

+1. record the current time as the start of the query
+1. execute the SQL statement in the config param `sql.insert. ...` for each record in the bulk file.
+1. create the query entry for the detailed results
+1. save the average, maximum and minimum values for the statistical results
+1. finish the query run

+### 3.2 `Select Routine`

+1. record the current time as the start of the query
+1. execute the SQL statement in the config param `sql.select` for each record in the bulk file and compare the found value with the value in the bulk file for match.
+1. create the query entry for the detailed results
+1. save the average, maximum and minimum values for the statistical results
+1. finish the query run

 ## 4 <a name="driver_specifica"></a> Driver Specific Features